kmgthom/Data-Science-Smorgasboard/README.md

 # Data Science Smorgasboard
- A tasting of classic data science algorithms
+Come have a taste a some classic data science algorithms, featuring flavors of regression, classification, and clustering.